If you are an introvert, thinking that you are not that successful at work, I understand you!

-Elon Musk has been throned the second wealthiest man in 2021, and he has never shied away from sharing his journey.
+Elon Musk has been crowned the wealthiest man in 2021, and he has never shied away from sharing his journey.

 The billionaire owner of Tesla said in an interview once, “I’m basically like an introverted engineer, so it took a lot of practice and effort to be able to go up on stage and not just stammer basically…As the CEO, you have to.”

-To take from Elon, “When something is important enough, you do it even if the odds are not in your favor.”
-Succeeding at your workplace asks for giving your best even if you think that the extroverts are at an advantage.
+To take it from Elon, “When something is important enough, you do it even if the odds are not in your favor.”
+Succeeding at your workplace asks you to give your best, even if you think that extroverts are at an advantage.